 When a foot ring is provided, it shall be sufficiently strong and made of material compatible with that of the cylinder.
 The shape should preferably be cylindrical and shall give the cylinder sufficient stability.
 The foot ring shall be secured to the cylinder by a method other than welding, brazing or soldering.
-Any gaps which may form water traps shall be sealed by a method other than welding, brazing or soldering.
+Any gaps which may form water traps shall be sealed by a method other than welding brazing or soldering.
+This is particularly important in the case of high strength cylinders.